Pratham-R/Pratham-R/README.md

 - 👋 Hi, I’m @Pratham-R
-- 👀 I’m interested in Java
+- 👀 I’m interested in Java , Python
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Web Development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me @prathamrastogi5@gmail.com